-EIOPA (the European Insurance and Occupational Pensions Authority, one of the EU's main financial supervisory bodies and which developed from the body previously known as CEIOPS (the Committee of European Insurance and Occupational Pensions Supervisors)) provided technical advice and support to the European Commission for the development of the delegated acts (which provide more detailed implementing guidance than the over-arching Directive), and was responsible for producing some of the technical standards and additional guidance.
+EIOPA (the European Insurance and Occupational Pensions Authority, one of the EU's main financial supervisory bodies and which developed from the body previously known as CEIOPS) provided technical advice and support to the European Commission for the development of the delegated acts (which provide more detailed implementing guidance than the over-arching Directive), and was responsible for producing some of the technical standards and additional guidance.

 All information included in this document is current as at the time of writing (April 2016), but it should be borne in mind that the Solvency II regulations continue to evolve.
+Readers are encouraged to be aware of and monitor the ongoing developments.